-After releasing 3 Singles this year on all major streaming services, the first (aptly named) Day 1 dropped in late April, quickly followed by We Want It all in mid May and the monstrous Over?! at the end of May all gained him a noticeable amount of attention.
-From this solid base he released his full-length debut album ‘Out of Knowhere’ in December 2019 - a 10 track slab of molten, modern metal set to challenge all current understandings of heavy music.
+After releasing 3 Singles on all major streaming services in 2019, the first (aptly named) Day 1 dropped in late April, quickly followed by We Want It all in mid May and the monstrous Over?! at the end of May all gained him a noticeable amount of attention.
+From this solid base he released his full-length debut album ‘Out of Knowhere’ in December of 2019 - a 10 track slab of molten, modern metal set to challenge all current understandings of heavy music.

 With a continuously growing legion of fans across his social media platforms, IO is well and truly on the rise.

-Also check out his Facebook and Instagram pages for updates, news and more!
+Also check out his Facebook and Instagram pages for updates, news, unreleased clips and behind the scenes!

 For Fans Of:

-Strapping Young Lad, Car Bomb, Static-X, Traitors, Ion Dissonance, The Acacia Strain, Whitechapel, Emmure, The Tony Danza Tapdance Extravaganza, Frontierer.
+Strapping Young Lad, Aphex Twin, Car Bomb, Fear Factory, Static-X, Traitors, Ion Dissonance, The Acacia Strain, Whitechapel, The Tony Danza Tapdance Extravaganza, Frontierer, Hatebreed, Korn, Pantera

 ABOUT "OUT OF KNOWHERE":